ngunner15/SpaceWalk/README.md

 # SpaceWalk

 An educational web app for people to learn about our Solar System and see some cool stuff.
-Our project makes use of react-three-fiber to show 3D models of every planet.
-You can see NASA's Astronomy Picture Of the Day.
+Our project makes use of **react-three-fiber** to show 3D models of every planet. **react-three-fiber** converts **three.js** to react based components.
+You can see NASA's Astronomy Picture Of the Day & latest news about NASA.

 ## Screenshots